Class 6 - Year 6

 Teacher – Mrs Gething, Mrs Jenkins (Monday afternoon)

-Welcome back to School.
-We have lots of exciting events and activities planned for this Autumn term and I hope that all the children enjoy their time in this final year of Primary School.
+Welcome back to School in 2018.
+We have lots of exciting events and activities planned for this Spring term and I hope that all the children enjoy their time in this final year of Primary School.
 We are a cosy group of 16 children who all get along extremely well together as each individual strives to reach their potential.

 Your support is hugely appreciated and a major part of the success your child will experience in school.
 If you or your child have any concerns at all, please feel free to contact me at any time.

 Throughout England, all Year 6 children will be sitting their end of Key Stage 2 assessments in mid-May.
 I appreciate that the idea of these tests can be unnerving; please rest assured that we do everything possible to prepare the children for the tests including examining questions and practice papers.
 Infact the children often don’t even realize they are taking a test, leaving all the stress and worry to the adults around them!

 The timetable is as follows:

 Monday 14th May English grammar, punctuation and spelling Paper 1: questions

 English grammar, punctuation and spelling Paper 2: spelling